Georgii-Malyshev/study-devops-autoprovision-vm/README.md

-# devops-study-project-vm
+# ansible-autoprovision-vm
-Private project to study DevOps tools and methodology

-Automatically provision a KVM virtual machine (managed through libvirt) on an Ubuntu Desktop 20.04 LTS/22.04 LTS.
+Small Ansible-based project that can automatically provision a KVM virtual machine (managed through libvirt) on an Ubuntu Desktop 20.04 LTS/22.04 LTS.
 Also included is a playbook that allows tearing down created environment.

-Variables that define various parameters of the VM that will be provisioned are in the hosts.yml file.
+Variables that define various parameters of the VM to be provisioned are defined in an YAML-format inventory file.
 They should be set before running any of the playbooks.

-For these playbooks to work on your ansible control node you'll need: ansible-core ansible-galaxy collections:
+For these playbooks to work on an Ansible control node the following dependencies must be met:
+- ansible-core
+- ansible-galaxy collections:
   - community.general
   - community.libvirt
-  ansible-galaxy roles:
+- ansible-galaxy roles:
   - geerlingguy.swap (https://galaxy.ansible.com/geerlingguy/swap) - install with 'ansible-galaxy install geerlingguy.swap')
-  packages:
+- packages:
   - cloud-image-utils
-  (to be continued)

 With Ansible installed, you can install Ansible Galaxy collection and roles required by this project by running: ansible-galaxy install -r requirements.yml